Factsheet about pertussis

 If you think you have pertussis, you should seek medical attention and inform the clinic in advance to avoid infecting other clients.
 Cover your mouth and nose to reduce the risk of spreading the infection to others.

 An individual with pertussis can be infectious for four to five weeks from the onset of the illness.
-Treatment with antibiotics such as erythromycin can shorten the contagious period and limits the risk of infection to other people.
+Treatment with adapted antibiotics can shorten the contagious period and limits the risk of infection to other people.
 People who have or may have pertussis should stay away from young children and infants until properly treated.
 Treatment of people who are close contacts of people with pertussis is also an important part of prevention.